ctboughter/AIMS/docs/source/Install.rst

 .. code-block:: python
     cd /Users/boughter/Desktop/AIMS-master

-Hopefully you see something similar (replacing my user name with your own), and when you hit enter you can move to the next step.
+Hopefully you see something similar (replacing my user name with your own, and noting that "AIMS-master" may simply be "AIMS" if you cloned the repository rather than downloading the zip), and when you hit enter you can move to the next step.

 .. _aims.install: